PopGenClustering/AlignmentCost/README.md

 # Alignment Cost

-This folder contains all datasets used as examples and the code (in a Python package ```AlignmentCost```) to perform the empirical data analysis described in the article **"A Dirichlet model of alignment cost in mixed-membership unsupervised clustering"**.
+The content of this GitHub repository is identical to the supplementary zip file provided along with the article **"A Dirichlet model of alignment cost in mixed-membership unsupervised clustering"**.
+It contains all datasets used as examples and the code (in a Python package ```AlignmentCost```) to perform the empirical data analysis described in the article.

 ## Contents